aria2/aria2/README.rst

     $ make

 See `Cross-compiling Windows binary`_ to create Windows binary.
+See `Cross-compiling Android binary`_ to create Android binary.

 The configure script checks available libraries and enables the features as much as possible because all the features are enabled by default.